River Allen, Dorset: Environment

 Since 1946, the water from the Allen has been abstracted for domestic and industrial use.
 The amount of water taken was having a detrimental effect on the river flow whilst at the same time the salmonid population dropped significantly.
 Studies have been undertaken into a correlation between the two events and resulted in the abstraction rate being reduced by 50%.
 Over the last twenty years there has been an increase in arable farming (wheat, barley, oats oilseed rape and peas) as well as some watercress farming discharge reaching the river.
-The Allen is involved in a major restoration project led by Dorset Wildlife Trust with funding from Wessex Water and Dorset Area of Outstanding Natural Beauty.
+The Allen is one of several rivers that are subject to a major restoration project led by Dorset Wildlife Trust with funding from Wessex Water and Dorset Area of Outstanding Natural Beauty.

 The Allen had the strongest population of white clawed crayfish in Dorset, and measures such as tree planting and slowing the flow of the river were implemented to help the species.
 However, an outbreak of Crayfish plague was discovered on the river in 2014, with at least 100 of the native species found dead in the river.
 The river also has an abundance of macrophytes including the two most abundant taxa: common water-crowfoot (Ranunculus aquatilis) and bur-reeds (Sparganium).
 As well as an abundance of brown trout the river is home to minnow, dace, grayling, salmon, perch, roach, pike, bullhead and brook lamprey and the critically endangered European eel.